ryancaplette/react-amplify-chat/README.md

 ## Description

-I Built this app to experiment with Cognito, GraphQL, and DynamoDB.
+I Built this app to experiment with the backend infrastructure of Amplify, Cognito, AppSync/GraphQL, and DynamoDB.

 ![Chat Demo](assets/chat.gif)